Sticky Dusty Nuts

 Cool climate Chardonnay and a crunchy cocktail © Bottle and Brush Studio 2018-21

 LOCAL PRODUCE FEATURE: Here is the sexy Johansen Wines Chardonnay, from Tumbarumba, a perfect pairing with this platter.
 Cool climate Chardonnays of this region have this unique crisp flavour.
 I made that photo session with a bottle from the first edition featuring the new label designs that I had the chance to work on in 2018.
-Unfortunately, this variety is not available at the moment.
-But don’t worry, I heard through the grapevine the 2019 vintage will be coming soon and so all their wine varieties, after recovering from damages and smoke from the New Year’s Eve 2020 bushfires, all new vintage varieties will be coming back in stock soon!
+After recovering from damages and smoke from the New Year’s Eve 2020 bushfires, all new vintage varieties will be coming back in stock soon!